Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Clemson Stats and Trends

-- Clemson is 4-3 against the spread and 6-1 overall this season when the team records more than 20.6 points.
+- Clemson is 4-3 against the spread and 6-1 overall this season when the team notches more than 20.6 points.

-- Clemson is 4-5 against the spread and 8-1 overall when the team totals over 309.8 yards.
+- When Clemson picks up more than 309.8 yards, the team is 4-5 against the spread and 8-1 overall.

 - The Tigers have turned the ball over four more times (18 total) than the Cyclones have forced a turnover (14) this season.